teararoa2022/teararoa2022.github.io/wedding-en.md

 ## The day after

-Many people will come from far away and stay overnight in Pavia.
-For those who wish, the next day we will meet informally in a place to be defined.
-Feel free to participate or not according to what suits you best.
+Many people will be coming from afar and staying overnight in Pavia.
+For those who wish, we will meet informally at the agritourism site the following day.
+Feel free to participate or not!

 ## Civil wedding

-For the civil wedding we will get married in the town hall in Switzerland in the weeks before.
-We have not yet decided on the date.
-If you would like to participate in the civil ceremony as well, you are of course welcome.
-On August 24th we will hold a symbolic ceremony and the party.
+We will get married in Switzerland a few weeks before the symbolic ceremony and celebration of August 24 in Italy.
+The date and venue (town hall) for the civil wedding will be determined shortly.
+If you would also like to take part in the civil ceremony, you are more than welcome!

 ![](/assets/wedding_main_photo.jpg)